Chart Color Schemes

 Residential development activity is lower than average in Vermont according to AreaSearch's national comparison of local real estate markets

-Vermont has recorded approximately 36 residential properties granted approval each year over the past five financial years, totalling an estimated 181 homes.
-As of FY-26, 9 approvals have been recorded.
-On average, 0.5 new residents per year per dwelling constructed have been observed between FY-21 and FY-25.
-This suggests that new supply is keeping pace with or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
+Vermont has recorded approximately 36 residential properties granted approval each year based on AreaSearch analysis of ABS building approval numbers.
+Over the past five financial years, totalling an estimated 181 homes have been approved.
+As of FY-26, 14 approvals have been recorded.
+On average, 0.5 new residents per year per dwelling constructed have been seen between FY-21 and FY-25.

-The average construction value of new dwellings is $689,000, indicating a focus on the premium segment with upmarket properties.
+This suggests that new supply is keeping pace with or exceeding demand, offering ample buyer choice and creating capacity for population growth beyond current forecasts.
+The average expected construction cost value of new dwellings in Vermont is $689,000, indicating a developer focus on the premium segment with upmarket properties.
 In FY-26, there have been $2.4 million in commercial approvals, reflecting the area's residential character.
-Compared to Greater Melbourne, Vermont has similar development levels per person, preserving market equilibrium consistent with surrounding areas.
-However, this activity is below average nationally, suggesting maturity and possible planning constraints.
+When compared to Greater Melbourne, Vermont has similar development levels per person, preserving market equilibrium consistent with surrounding areas.

 Frequently Asked Questions - Development